WFH guide

 The useful habit is simple: forward the receipt when it arrives, add a short note if work-use is not obvious, and let EOFY become an export task instead of a memory test.

-Separate fixed-rate from actual-cost claims
+Separate fixed-rate from actual-cost records

 Use the WFH calculator first, then keep evidence for whichever method you discuss with your accountant.